stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-In the native structure the `VkExtent3D` fields are essentially _embedded_ into the overall structure, whereas in the structure class `minImageTransferGranularity` is a normal pointer (there is no analog of embedding in Java).
+In the native structure the `VkExtent3D` fields are essentially _embedded_ into the overall structure, whereas in the structure class this field is a normal pointer (there is no analog of embedding in Java).
 The structure transformer will need to support both _atomic_ fields (i.e. primitives and pointer types) and nested structures.

 The code that walks through the layout is first modified to include all members except for alignment padding: